 DO: Marble gets stained very quickly so the best way to keep it in tip-top shape is by being extremely vigilant in its maintenance and immediately cleaning up any spills be it water, wine, juice or coffee.
 Using a clean and dry mop, cotton cloth, broom or sponge to absorb or wipe the marble floors.

-Marble is sturdy stone that can last for a long time if it is regularly cleaned and maintained properly.
+Marble is a sturdy stone that can last for a long time if it is regularly cleaned and maintained properly.
 However, the durability of marble stones also depends on its quality.
 Factors such as the climate, chemical agents, heat and moisture play an important role in testing the endurance strength of the stone.
 Despite marbles tough looking surface it’s actually a very permeable rock that can absorb spills and accumulate dirt into its pores if not cleaned properly.
 Even in its all polished and refined glory, acidic liquids, oils, and even water can stain and wretch marble stone as its sponge like structure sucks the solvents inside.
 And once marble is stained, it can be quite the hassle to remove it without damaging the entire tile.